I had 6 too many drinks last night.

 It hasn’t been an easy undertaking, rebuilding my worlds.
 It’s habit for the juice of dreams to get wrung out in theory and cynical pragmatism, to be questioned into a corner of silence and defeat.
 But slowly, as I have lived in my own worlds, worlds I have dreamed and created, worlds which sometimes surprise me, worlds I share and speak about loudly, the resistance becomes innate.

 It was quick.
 The year I decided to leave everything.
-School, family-ish, friends.
-The city I lived in, which never really felt like home (despite some amazing friendships I had made there, I had also created a world of havoc and disarray; void of very little self-worth.)
+The city I lived in, which never really felt like home, (despite some amazing friendships I had made there, I had also created a world of havoc and disarray; void of very little self-worth.)
 I put all of my furniture in storage, lined up a spring and summer’s worth of contracts.
 Paying and volunteer gigs working for festivals (music and film).
 I, in essence, became a vagabond.
 Nothing as adventuresome as globe-trotting, but, I was not responsible enough then to afford that, nor did I have the time to research work/visa’s abroad.
 I needed to get out…do something fast, because I felt as if I were about to blow.

 I wanted to be proud of myself again, I wanted to not WANT to be in love so desperately.
 I needed to like myself again and be happy on my own.
 I needed that more than anything.
-I needed to focus on the mess of decisions I had made regarding my academic/career path, get over the guilt.
-(I still hold some of that guilt).
+I needed to focus on the mess of decisions I had made regarding my academic/career path and get over the guilt.
+(I still hold some of that guilt.)
 I needed to decide what I REALLY wanted to do.
 Basically I wanted at least an ounce of true happiness and satisfaction.
 So I prescribed in some minimal adventure and challenge.
 It requires strength after all, even if one is miserable, to pack up everything that has been yours, familiar and mundanely the same for nearly 10 years.
 To leave the ones you love because it’s just not enough; is no small feat.

-I knew after meeting him, without even knowing (or holding much emphasis onto), if we would wind up on the same path.
+I knew after meeting him, without even knowing (or holding much emphasis onto), that we would wind up on the same path.
 I knew that the fellow I was with – although sweet, handsome and totally into me, (a rarity it seemed), was not for me.
 It was months later that we communicated again and had our first date.
 The rest just flowed.
 While rocky at times – we were inseparable ever since.
 Now, nearly 4 years later we have an amazing child and are expecting another.
 We just bought a house and he decided he wants to MARRY me!
 And I decided I WANT to!
 Hooray for small miracles!
 I am honoured that his family have passed on a family ring to me – from the BSM’s gran on his dad’s side.
 It’s an elegant, timeless piece – totally vintage, white gold and diamonds.
 Totally me.
 Also hooray for men with great taste.

 This story is dedicated to all you kick-ass women out there who have lost faith in yourself or in love.
 Just hold onto yourself for dear life and honour the skin your in.
 Set goals and OWN them.
 The rest will fall into place.
 I think maybe there’s something to it.